The Who: Personal relationships

-Legacy and influence
+Legacy

-The Who are one of the most influential rock bands of the 20th century.
+The Who are considered one of the most influential rock bands of the 20th century.
 Their appearances at Monterey and Woodstock helped give them a reputation as one of the greatest live rock acts and they have been credited with originating the "rock opera".
-The band has sold over 100 million records worldwide.

-The group's contributions to rock include the power chord, windmill strum and the use of non-musical instrument noise such as feedback.
+The group's contributions to rock include "perfecting the power chord", windmill strum and the use of non-musical instrument noise such as feedback.
 The band influenced fashion from their earliest days with their embrace of pop art and the use of the Union Jack for clothing.
 The guitar-smashing incident at the Railway Hotel in 1964 is one of Rolling Stone magazine's "50 Moments That Changed the History of Rock 'n' Roll".

-Pink Floyd began to use feedback from their early shows in 1966, inspired by the Who, whom they considered a formative influence.
+Pink Floyd began to use feedback from their early shows in 1966, inspired by The Who, whom they considered a formative influence.
 Shortly after arriving in London in 1966, Jimi Hendrix visited Marshall's music shop demanding an amp setup like Townshend's and manipulated electronic noises in ways that Townshend had pioneered.
 The Beatles were fans and socialised with Moon in particular during the mid-1960s.
-In 1965, Paul McCartney said the Who "are the most exciting thing around" and was inspired to write "Helter Skelter" in the group's "heavy" style; John Lennon borrowed the acoustic guitar style in "Pinball Wizard" for "Polythene Pam".
+In 1965, Paul McCartney said The Who "are the most exciting thing around" and was inspired to write "Helter Skelter" in the group's "heavy" style; John Lennon borrowed the acoustic guitar style in "Pinball Wizard" for "Polythene Pam".
+Ramones guitarist Johnny Ramone has stated that The Who was what first inspired him to make music and named their debut as one of his favorite albums.

 The loud volume of the band's live show influenced the approach of hard rock and heavy metal.
-Proto-punk and punk rock bands such as the MC5, the Stooges, the Ramones the Sex Pistols, the Clash and Green Day cite the Who as an influence.
-An early influence on Queen, guitarist Brian May referred to the Who as being "among our favourite groups".
-The Who inspired mod revival bands, particularly the Jam, which helped other groups influenced by the Who become popular.
+A wide variety of proto-punk, punk rock, and alternative rock bands such as the MC5, the Stooges, the Sex Pistols, the Clash, Pearl Jam frontman Eddie Vedder, Green Day frontman Billie Joe Armstrong, and Melvins cite The Who as an influence.
+An early influence on Queen, guitarist Brian May referred to The Who as being "among our favourite groups".
+The Who inspired mod revival bands, particularly the Jam, which helped other groups influenced by The Who become popular.
 The Who influenced hard rock bands such as Guns N' Roses.
-In the mid-1990s, Britpop bands such as Blur and Oasis were influenced by the Who.
-The Who have also influenced pop punk band Panic! at the Disco.
+In the mid-1990s, Britpop bands such as Blur and Oasis were influenced by The Who.
+The Who have also influenced pop rock band Panic! at the Disco.

 The Who have inspired many tribute bands; Daltrey has endorsed the Whodlums, who raise money for the Teenage Cancer Trust.
 Many bands have covered Who songs; Elton John's version of "Pinball Wizard" reached No. 7 in the UK.